zerothi/sisl/docs/toolbox/basis/basis.rst

 .. code-block:: bash

-   stoolbox basis optim --geometry input.fdf
+   stoolbox basis optimize --geometry input.fdf

 with ``input.fdf`` being the input file for the calculation.
 This will use all the default values.
 Since there are many possible tweaks, we invite you to read carefully the help